Hellmuth von Mücke: World War I

-Mücke was the Executive Officer and First Lieutenant of the German Light Cruiser SMS Emden of the Imperial German Navy during her successful career as a commerce raider in the autumn of 1914.
+Mücke was the Executive Officer and First Lieutenant of the German Light Cruiser SMS Emden of the Imperial German Navy during his successful career as a commerce raider in the autumn of 1914.

-The Emden was a vessel in the German East Asia Squadron based at Tsingtao.
+The Emden was a vessel in the East Asia Squadron based at Qingdao.
 The squadron's commander, Maximilian von Spee, detached it to raid commerce in the Indian Ocean, notably near both Madras and Penang, while he attempted to bring the rest of the squadron back to Germany around Cape Horn.

 The Emden intercepted dozens of merchant ships as well as British, French, and Russian military vessels in the Pacific Ocean and Indian Ocean over the next four months.
 But finally, on 9 November 1914, she encountered and was severely damaged by the larger, faster, and more heavily armed Australian light cruiser, HMAS Sydney in the Battle of Cocos.
 Emden ran aground to avoid sinking.
+It was the Ayesha, a wooden topsail schooner owned by Clunies-Ross of Cocos Keeling Islands which Mücke and his men commandeered to escape being taken as prisoners of war, in November 1914, after their ship was destroyed in a battle with the Australian light cruiser HMAS Sydney.

 Karl von Müller, the Emden's captain, dispatched Mücke to lead a 53-man landing party onto Direction Island, one of the Cocos (Keeling) Islands northwest of Australia in the Indian Ocean.
 Mücke's task was to destroy the wireless station and the shore facilities of the important intercontinental communications cable.

-Prior to the Emden's arrival, the British wireless operators spotted her smoke on the horizon and sent a wireless message stating an unknown ship was approaching.
-HMAS Sydney heard the alert and proceeded to Cocos, where she encountered and disabled the Emden.
+Prior to the Emden's arrival, the British wireless operators spotted his smoke on the horizon and sent a wireless message stating an unknown ship was approaching.
+HMAS Sydney heard the alert and proceeded to Cocos, where he encountered and disabled the Emden.

 Mücke and his landing party witnessed the destruction of the Emden from just 17 mi away, and realized they had no hope of relief.
 They seized a derelict, 97-ton, three-masted schooner, the Ayesha, quickly made her seaworthy, and escaped when the Sydney sailed away to capture the Emden's collier, the Buresk.
 In addition to small arms and 29 rifles, the landing party was equipped with four heavy machine guns.
 Over the next six months, Mücke led his small command on one of the longest escapes recorded – over 11,000 km by sea and land – losing only one man to disease and three to enemy action, a remarkable achievement for the times.